Jacques Poos

-Jacques François Poos (3 June 1935 – 19 February 2022) was a Luxembourgish politician.
+Jacques François Poos (3 June 1935 – 19 February 2022) was a Luxembourgish politician from the Luxembourg Socialist Workers' Party (LSAP).

 Early life and education

 Born in 1935, in Luxembourg, Poos was a trained economist and became a doctor of economics in 1961, when he graduated from the University of Lausanne.

 Career in politics

 Poos was a long-time member of the Luxembourg Socialist Workers' Party.
-Between 1964 and 1976, he was director and editor in Chief of the daily newspaper “Tageblatt” in Esch-sur-Alzette.
+Between 1964 and 1976, he was director and editor in Chief of the daily newspaper Tageblatt in Esch-sur-Alzette.
 In the same period he also became a member of the town council of Esch-sur-Alzette.

 In July 1976, he was appointed Minister of Finance.
 As the foreign minister of Luxembourg he held Presidency of the Council of the European Union for three half-year terms in 1985, 1991 and 1997.
-He was Deputy-Prime Minister and Minister of Foreign Affairs, Foreign Trade and Development, first in Jacques Santer’s (from 1984 to 1995), then in Jean-Claude Junckers’s cabinets (from 1995 to 1999).
+He was Deputy Prime Minister and Minister of Foreign Affairs, Foreign Trade and Development, first in Jacques Santer's (from 1984 to 1995), then in Jean-Claude Junckers's cabinets (from 1995 to 1999).

-In 1991, he was one of the negotiators of the Brioni Agreement that ended the ten-day war in Slovenia.
+In 1991, he was one of the negotiators of the Brioni Agreement that ended the Ten-Day War in Slovenia.
 In May of that year, upon disembarking from an airplane en route to beginning negotiations, he declared, "The hour of Europe has dawned."